GChristensen/ishell/README.md

 }
 ```

-iShell will interpret any class definition placed in the command editor as a command, unless its name starts with an underscore, or it contains `@noncommand`
-annotation at its documentation comment.
-Non-command classes are useful for subclassing of the common functionality.
+iShell will interpret as a command any class placed in the command editor with the `@command` annotation at its documentation comment.

-Most of the arguments to the `CmdUtils.CreateCommand` are now specified as annotations at the command documentation comment.
+Most of the arguments to the `CmdUtils.CreateCommand` are also specified as annotations at the command documentation comment.
 The command help
 is generated from the rest of the comment text (it may contain HTML).
-The body of the class may provide only fields and methods
+Thus, the body of the class may provide only fields and methods
 related to the command purpose.

-The command above defines a nameless object argument in its constructor, along with a prepositional argument **in** which can take two values: *popup* and *log*.
+The command above defines a nameless arbitrary text `object` argument in its constructor, along with a prepositional argument `in` which can take two values: *popup* and *log*.
 These values will
 be available to autocompletion.
-With the object-oriented syntax you do not need to remember obscure argument role names and just use the names
+With the object-oriented syntax you do not need to remember obscure argument roles and just directly use the names
-of arguments themselves when defining them or accessing in methods (although you may access them in the old way if you prefer).
+of arguments when defining them in the constructor or accessing them in methods (although you may access them in the old way if you prefer).
 Please do not use the command constructor for any purposes other than argument definition, since iShell may create the command object multiple times for
 various reasons.
 There are several other functions for command initialization (please, see iShell API reference).